aramisgithub/questpresentation/document.md

   desperately trying to reach his home.
 Once he returns, he finds out that his house has been overrun with suitors trying to steal his wife and palace.

-## Comparison

-- Mulan

-    - In this case, Mulan's story is much more dramatic and heroic

-    - Trying to save China!

-- Odyssey

-    - Much more noble

-    - Not as dramatic

-    - Lower stakes

 # Resurrection

 ## Mulan

-- No one believes her, because they believe that Mulan cannot be trusted as she had already lied to them before
+- No one believes her, becuase they belive that Mulan cannot be trusted as she had alreaddy lied to them before

-- The Huns reveal themselves, and the remaining members of the army, directed by the captain, attempt to ram the Imperial Palace's doors open, to no avail
+- The huns reveal themselves, and the remaining members of the army, directed by the captain, attempt to ram the Imerial Palace's doors open, to no avail

-- Mulan eventually convinces all members of the army to join her in her plan to disguise themselves as women
+- Mulan eventually convinces all members of the army to join her in her plan to disguuise themselves as women

-- Mulan's plan succeeds, and she is rewarded by the Emperor by being offered a seat on the Imperial Council, which she declines
+- Mulan's plan succeeds, and she is rewarded by the Emperor by being offered a seat on the Imperial Council. which she declines

 ## Odyssey